itiskawa/singulal-gauss-quadrature/README.md

 ## Usage

-Once `GQJacobi` is installed and incuded, import is by typing:
+Once `SingGQ` is installed and incuded, import is by typing:
 ```
-#include "GQJacobi/gauss-jacobi.hpp"
+#include "SingGQ/gauss-jacobi.hpp"
 ```

 ### Example